 Rowena Dumlao-Giardina resides in Italy, cooking and photographing her family's interesting meals on Apron and Sneakers.
 After moving to Italy in 1999 from the Philippines, she has traveled extensively around the country and the rest of ...

-Just a tip: Since cooking with ketchup leaves a sticky residue, cooking these skewers in more than one batch can harden the residue on the griddle between batches, and it can be hard to clean it off.
+That said, we have one tip for you: Because cooking with ketchup leaves a sticky residue, cooking these skewers in more than one batch can harden the residue on the griddle between batches, and it can be hard to clean it off.
 So the best way to cook them if you are making a big batch is in the oven on a lined baking pan (and they all cook at the same time).

-In a small bowl, mix together all the marinade ingredients except for the olive oil.
+In a small bowl, mix together all the marinade ingredients, except for the olive oil.
 Adjust the taste if needed.
 Set aside 1/4 cup of the marinade, and mix it with the olive oil.
-Place it in a small bowl, cover, and refrigerate.
+Place it in a small bowl, cover and refrigerate.

 Place the meat in a container with a cover, then mix it with the remaining marinade.
-Cover, and refrigerate for 24 hours.
+Cover and refrigerate for 24 hours.

 When ready to cook, discard the marinade, and thread the meat on the skewers.

-You can cook them 2 ways: on the stovetop or in the oven.
+You can cook them two ways: on the stovetop or in the oven.
 If you are cooking a small batch, it's easier to cook them on a hot stovetop griddle.
-If it's a large batch, then it's better to bake them in an oven heated to 375 degrees F for 20 - 25 minutes or until they are cooked through.
+If it's a large batch, then it's better to bake them in an oven heated to 375 degrees F for 20 – 25 minutes or until they are cooked through.
 While cooking, baste them with the marinade that you had set aside.

 Serve hot.
 You can serve them with a simple vinegar sauce by combining vinegar, salt, sugar, pepper and minced onions.